ancygier/AI-Certification-Roadmap/README.md

 ## 📝 License

-This project is open-source and available for the community.
+This project is licensed under the MIT License - see the `LICENSE` file for details.